gigasquid/gigasquid.github.io/source/_posts/2016-09-21-self-healing-code-with-clojure-dot-spec.markdown

 * If we get an exception, look through the stack trace and find the failing function name.
 * Retrieve the failing function's spec from the spec registry
 * Look for potential replacement matches in the donor candidates
-  * Check if the orig function's and the donor's `:args` spec and make sure that they are both valid for the failing input
+  * Check the orig function's and the donor's `:args` spec and make sure that they are both valid for the failing input
-  * Check if the orig function's and the donor's `:ret` spec and make sure that they are both valid for the failing input
+  * Check the orig function's and the donor's `:ret` spec and make sure that they are both valid for the failing input
   * Call spec `exercise` for the original function and get a seed value.
 Check that the candidate function's result when called with the seed value is the same result when called with the original function.
 * If a donor match is found, then redefine the failing function as new function.
 Then call the top level `report` form again, this time using the healed good function.
 * Return the result!